 - In the Veeam Backup & Replication window, do the following:

-- If you want to remove all the external repositories connected to the appliance, leave the Remove object storage repositories associated with the selected backup appliance check box selected.
+- If you want to remove all the external repositories connected to the appliance, leave the Remove all associated external repositories check box selected.
 To view the list of external repositories connected to the appliance, click Show details.

-If you want to leave the repositories in the Veeam Backup & Replication infrastructure, clear the Remove object storage repositories associated with the selected backup appliance check box.
+If you want to leave the repositories in the Veeam Backup & Replication infrastructure, clear the Remove all associated external repositories check box.

 - Click Yes.